kenahoo/RHadoop-Wiki/rmr-v1.2-Preview.md

 ###Backend specific parameters

 We've always said that we want to design a tight mapreduce abstraction, to the point that it's possible to have multiple backends, the most important of which is of course hadoop.
-Well, real life hit and we had to punch a small hole in the abstraction for performance tuning.
+Well, real life hit and we had to punch a small hole in the abstraction, mostly for performance tuning.
 You can do things like setting the number of reducers on a per-job basis.
-See the `performance.tuning` parameter to `mapreduce` for details.
+See the `backend.parameters` argument to `mapreduce` for details.
+The dream is to have automatic performance tuning (see e.g. [AMR](https://www.cs.duke.edu/~shivnath/amr.html), but don't hold your breath.

 ###Automatic library loading